registerguard/blue_chip_tarbell/README.md

 1. Rename sheet "data".
 1. Download as .csv to clean locally with `clean_data_property_sales.py` script in `_script` directory.
 1. Upload `cleaned_property_sales.csv` to Google sheets to use as source for Tarbell app run locally.
+1. Publish Google Sheet to web, share with rg Google account, add id to Tarbell config.
 1. Change type of Price column to Format > Number > Plain text in Google Sheet that Tarbell is using.
 1. View source of the local Tarbell result from browser and cut-and-paste into NCS HTML editor.